August 29, 2024

-Patient care coordinators empower and guide patients and caregivers every step of the way.
+Patient care programs coordinators empower and guide patients and caregivers every step of the way.

 When you or a loved one is battling a serious illness or undergoing a major procedure, the situation can often feel overwhelming.
-A patient care coordinator can help.
-Whether you need assistance with scheduling appointments, contacting providers, getting directions or even finding a nearby hotel, a patient care coordinator is there to offer assistance and streamline the health care experience for you.
+A patient care programs coordinator can help.
+Whether you need assistance with scheduling appointments, contacting providers, getting directions or even finding a nearby hotel, a patient care programs coordinator is there to offer assistance and streamline the healthcare journey for you.

 The main goal of care coordination is to meet patients’ needs and preferences in the delivery of high-quality, high-value health care.
 This means that the patient’s needs and preferences are known and communicated at the right time to the right people, and that this information is used to guide the delivery of safe, appropriate and effective care.

-“I tell patients we become a member of the family,” said Auronda Lewers, an associate program manager with Vanderbilt Neurosciences.
+“I tell patients we become a member of the family,” said Meritza Wynn, an associate program manager with Vanderbilt Neurosciences.
 “Anything they need, we become their contact person.
 We’re that one-stop-shop.
 And even though we’re not clinical, they can contact us for everything.”

-You can interact with your patient care coordinator in a number of ways.
+You can interact with your patient care programs coordinator in a number of ways.
 One option is to talk to a patient care coordinator directly over the phone or in person.
-In addition, Vanderbilt Health’s patient portal offers a secure connection when you prefer to send a message to your care coordinator.
-Care coordinators can then address your needs directly or reach out to nurses or physicians to schedule appointments, help secure medication refills, answer questions and more.
+In addition, Vanderbilt’s patient portal offers a secure connection when you prefer to send a message to your coordinator.
+Coordinators can then address your needs directly or reach out to nurses or physicians to schedule appointments, help secure medication refills, answer questions and more.

-“We strongly encourage patients to sign up for My Health at Vanderbilt,” Lewers said.
-“Even if they don’t feel comfortable with technology, a family member can help.”
+“We strongly encourage patients to sign up for My Health at Vanderbilt,” Wynn said.
+“Even if they don’t feel comfortable with technology, get a family member to help.”

 Preparing for appointments

-Lewers and Meritza Wynn, another associate program manager at Vanderbilt, recommend that patients and caregivers write down a list of questions before a doctor’s appointment.
+Wynn recommends that patients and caregivers write down a list of questions before a doctor’s appointment.
 Then take notes, or have someone take notes for you, during your visit.
-But if a question arises later, or if something isn’t clear, a care coordinator can always help.
+But if a question arises later, or if something isn’t clear, a oordinator can always help.

 “Anything that they feel they need, or they need answers to,” Wynn said, “we encourage them to reach out to us directly.”
-Care coordinators can send messages to health care providers quickly to meet your needs fast, so you don’t have to be placed on hold or wait.
+Coordinators can send messages to healthcare providers quickly to meet your needs fast, so you don’t have to be placed on hold or wait.

 Streamlining care

-When you contact your patient care coordinator, you have access to an individual — the same one throughout your journey.
+When you contact your coordinator, you have access to an individual — the same one throughout your journey.

-“They call us directly,” Wynn said, “and they’ll either get us or they’ll leave a message, and we call them back directly.
+“They call us directly,” Wynn said, “and they’ll either get us or they’ll leave a message and we call them back.
 They don’t have to go through other channels and avenues for the various things that they need completed within their specific program or their specific department.”

 Personalizing care